Yandy Díaz Preview, Player Props: Rays vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 29th-ranked team ERA across all league pitching staffs (5.51).
+- The Rockies' 5.57 team ERA ranks 29th among all MLB pitching staffs.

-- Rockies pitchers combine to allow 177 total home runs at a rate of 1.4 per game (second-most in baseball).
+- Rockies pitchers combine to give up 178 total home runs at a clip of 1.4 per game (third-most in the league).

-- Blach (1-1 with a 4.14 ERA and 15 strikeouts in 37 2/3 innings pitched) makes the start for the Rockies, his sixth of the season.
+- Gomber (9-9 with a 5.52 ERA and 82 strikeouts in 130 1/3 innings pitched) looks for his 10th win when he makes the start for the Rockies, his 26th of the season.

-- His last appearance was on Wednesday against the Arizona Diamondbacks, when the left-hander tossed five innings, surrendering two earned runs while allowing six hits.
+- His last time out was on Wednesday against the Arizona Diamondbacks, when the left-hander went 5 1/3 innings, surrendering six earned runs while allowing seven hits.

-- The 32-year-old has a 4.14 ERA and 3.6 strikeouts per nine innings across 12 games this season, while allowing a batting average of .311 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.